Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 head type for the chosen Transparency Log, the client additionally prepares a list referred to as the **Past Authenticated Search Keys**.
-This list contains the union of every Current Authenticated Search Keys list from past connections where a provisional proof was presented and the provisional proof has not yet been proven consistent with the **subsequent log entry** (defined as the first log entry sequenced after the provisional tree head was created).
+This list contains the union of every Current Authenticated Search Keys list from past connections where a provisional proof from the same Transparency Log was presented and the provisional proof has not yet been proven consistent with the **subsequent log entry** (defined as the first log entry sequenced after the provisional tree head was created).
 This list is also de-duplicated and stored in ascending lexicographic order.

 Verification proceeds as follows, based on `proof_type`: